nxskok/pasias/docs/12-regression.md

 line goes uphill, there are a lot of roller-coasters that are some way off the trend, far from the regression line.
 I am happy to go with either of those.
-I could also go with "not really" and the same discussion that I attached to ``kind of''.
+I could also go with "not really" and the same discussion that I attached to "kind of".